coatespt/cursor-twitter/SESSION_NOTES.md

 # Session Notes

-# Verification  Issues
+# Starting and Verification Issues

-## Speed of computation.
+## Speed of Computation and Significant Events

+### Absolute Speed
 The program sustains a thoughput of about 1100 Tweets/second with filtering for English.
 It is probably faster without filtering because all of the Tweets need to be read in even if the non-english get dropped.
 That's 2.2 decahoses.

 You are getting clustering every second or two.
 Try a larger number of Tweets in a batch.
+Note that each CSV file is about five minutes of Tweets at 5000/second equals approximately 150,000 Tweets, or 6.6 files per million Tweets.

+### Slowdown
+- Persistence of subjects is a major consumer of CPU.
+App.
+30% of the cycles go into this!
+This is probably proportional to the depth in time of the check.
+	- This is an important feature
+	- We can optimize it or we can make it optional
+- We spend a lot of time doing regex.
+	- Pre-compile the regex expression.
+	- Cache compiled regex objects
+	- Investigate simpler string operation
+- GC is not trivial.
+App.
+10% of CPU is memory management
+	- Reuse objects?
+	- Reduce string allocation in hot paths

+This is useful to know if you want to start processing at a given date/time.
+You need to start with sufficient files earlier than your start date in order to have the system primed, and the frequency data will be all out of whack if you just start it up any old place.

+You can use the utilities mentioned below to find the date/time you want to start at in the two-week interval.

+### Data Set Start and End Time

+It's a little more than two weeks of almost unbroken data.
+It might have been restarted briefly once or twice--probably not enough to matter.

+### The data set:
+- Starts around 2012-01-28 16:16:46, i.e. quarter after five on New Years Day
+- Ends at 2012-02-15 03:22:36, which is 3:22 AM the day after Valentine's day.

+The very first hours may or may not be fully trustworthy as there may have been some start and stop.
+Check using the file/time utility.

-## The Whitney Stuff Seems to Start Around Here.
+### The Whitney Stuff Seems to Start Around Here.
 gnip.csv_1329008058666_1329008358666.csv:168498929640550400, Feb 12 00:57:30

 This is toward the end of the 2-week+ period covered by the feed.

+### Super Bowl
 Note the superbowl is also a great place to see real conversations starting up.
 Feb 5 2012.
-That's about where I am now after a day of running.

-The data ends sometime after Valentines day, which is also presumably Twitter-significant.
+# TTD and Direction

 ## Better Busy Word Detection